sambhatt/Historical-Data-Graph/README.md

 # Historical-Data-Graph

-This is the upgraded version of previous one (Data-Scraping).
+This is the upgraded version of previous one (sambhatt/Data-Scraping).

 This project is on fetching historical FII investment details and show it in highchart graph.